Brown trout: Introduction to the Americas

 The first introductions into the U.S. started in 1883 when Fred Mather, a New York pisciculturist and angler, under the authority of the U.S. Fish Commissioner, Spencer Baird, obtained brown trout eggs from a Baron Lucius von Behr, president of the German Fishing Society.
 The von Behr brown trout came from both mountain streams and large lakes in the Black Forest region of Baden-Württemberg.
 The original shipment of "von Behr" brown trout eggs were handled by three hatcheries, one on Long Island, the Cold Spring Hatchery operated by Mather, one in Caledonia, New York, operated by pisciculturalist Seth Green, and other hatchery in Northville, Michigan.
 Additional shipments of "von Behr" brown trout eggs arrived in 1884.
 In 1885, brown trout eggs from Loch Leven, Scotland, arrived in New York.
 These "Loch Leven" brown trout were distributed to the same hatcheries.
 Over the next few years, additional eggs from Scotland, England, and Germany were shipped to U.S. hatcheries.
 Behnke (2007) believed all life forms of brown trout—anadromous, riverine, and lacustrine—were imported into the U.S. and intermingled genetically to create what he calls the American generic brown trout and a single subspecies the North European brown trout (S. t. trutta).

 In April 1884, the U.S. Fish Commission released 4900 brown trout fry into the Baldwin River, a tributary of the Pere Marquette River in Michigan.
 This was the first release of brown trout into U.S. waters.
 Between 1884 and 1890, brown trout were introduced into suitable habitats throughout the U.S. By 1900, 38 states and two territories had received stocks of brown trout.
 Their adaptability resulted in most of these introductions establishing wild, self-sustaining populations.

+Introduction to Lake Taupō

+Lake Taupō is noted for brown trout (Salmo trutta morpha lacustris), introduced from Scotland via Tasmania, in 1887, followed by rainbow trout from California in 1898.